tedsluis/raspberry-pi-pwm-fan-control/README.md

 ## gpiod

-Not needed for the fan.py script, nevertheless intresting to experiment with.
+Not needed for the fan.py script, nevertheless intresting to experiment with, since it supports the new character device interface /dev/gpiochipN in the linux kernel.
+It is part of the linux kernel, but it does not support PWM.

 * https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/tree/README
 * https://fedoramagazine.org/turnon-led-fedora-iot/